 Yoga Democracy is committed to recycled fibers.
 Overwhelmingly our products are made with one of three fabrics made from recycled material.
 We are also determined to use suppliers who adhere to high standards of sustainability in water use and greenhouse gas emissions.

 95% of what we produce is made from recycled fibers.
 All of our recycled polyester is dyed using a waterless transfer process right here in our own workshop.

-We import our fabric from Italy.
-We do it because it’s the best we’ve found in the recycled space.
+We import our fabrics from Los Angeles, CA. We do it because it’s the best we’ve found in the recycled space.
 We think eco is great but we think eco and just really good is even better.
 First up is our recycled polyester.
 Polyester gets a bad rap.
 It only deserves it some of the time.
 Standard polyester in fairness has high energy requirements to produce.
 1 kilogram of virgin polyester produces around 6 kilograms of CO2.
 Our recycled polyester produces around half.

 One of its other great features is its low water impact.
 Our recycled polyester has very low water and energy consumption in the dyeing/fixing and spinning process.
 Like 6 times less than standard polyester.
 And we don’t add to the water cost with our waterless dyeing method.
 That’s great because the textile industry is notoriously water hungry and it leaves behind a mess.
 According to the World Bank, approximately 20% of global industrial water pollution comes from the textile industry.
 Cotton production alone accounts for 2.6% of annual global water usage.
 It takes the equivalent of two weeks of drinking water for one adult to dye a single t-shirt.
 Because polyester can withstand high temperatures better than nylon we can use a process called sublimation to transfer our artwork to the fabric without a single drop of water used in the process.